The Bankrate promise

 |May have to add a conversion rider, which could increase your term premium.

 Age at the time of conversion still factors into your premium for the permanent insurance.

 May be limited in the types of policies you can convert to.
 You may have more options if you simply purchase a new policy.

 Frequently asked questions

 Term life insurance is a better option for some people, and whole life insurance is a better life insurance for others.
-Term life insurance can be a great option for those who want affordable premiums for only a specific period of time.
-For instance, if you only want coverage while your children are young and financially dependent on you, term life insurance could be a great option.
+Term life insurance may be a great option for those who want affordable premiums for only a specific period of time.
+For instance, if you only want coverage while your children are young and financially dependent on you, term life insurance could be a great choice.

 The timing of your conversion depends on your insurer and your policy.
 If your policy can be converted, you should receive a notification of your eligibility and what is needed to complete the process.
 To convert life insurance from term to whole, you must act within this period.
 You likely won’t be able to decide you want to convert on the last day of your term.
 Most policies have a period between 90 and 30 days prior to the end of the term that allows for the conversion option to be exercised, but it could be up to a year or more in advance of your term ending.
 If you know you want to convert term to whole life insurance, you could talk to your agent well in advance to discuss timing.